Amish Star Quilt Block: Where Tradition Meets Celestial Beauty

 Side units

-If you cut your patches from the blue chart, click here for a tutorial to make Flying Geese using the Connector Corner method.
+If you cut your patches from the green chart, click here for a tutorial to make Flying Geese using the Folded or Connector Corner method.

 • Reduce your stitch length to 16–20 stitches per inch (1.3-1.6 mm).
 This perforates the paper and stabilizes the seam when you remove the pattern.
 [Learn more about stitch length here.]